 - Spooky-Scary or Spooky-Fun? 🎃 Fun.

-I’d like to thank Children’s Book Press and Lee & Low Books for providing a free copy via Edelweiss+ in exchange for an honest review.
+I’d like to thank Children’s Book Press and Lee & Low Books for providing a copy via Edelweiss+ in exchange for review consideration.

 Zombies Don’t Eat Veggies! is a sweet, hilarious picture book that combines cartoony gore, wicked puns, and a heartwarming family dynamic to show kids that the best thing in the world to be is yourself.
 Husband-and-wife team Jorge and Megan Lacera fill the pages with delightfully macabre wordplay — I love a good pun, so I requested this book for review the second I saw the word “arm-panadas” — and winks at zombies in pop culture.
 For example, the family of zombies has the surname Romero, which is of course a tribute to the late great George A. Romero, Godfather of the Dead.